 - Maintaining the floors in all corridor areas.

-Weekly services include
+BI-Weekly services include

 - Thorough cleaning of all offices including a thorough dusting on all horizontal and vertical surfaces

 - Cleaning of wood paneling

 - Vacuuming all carpeting

 - Cleaning glass in doors and on desk tops